amsaren/course_materials/Webinar_2022/slides/Recent_updates_on_Puhti.md

   - If you notice something, plese contact us at servicedesk@csc.fi
 - Container-based installations should work

 # Test systems
 - Test system available:
   - https://csc-guide-preview.rahtiapp.fi/origin/puhti-rhel8/support/tutorials/puhti-rhel8-test/
 - If you encounter any problems, contact us at servicedesk@csc.fi

-# Easy way to install software - Tykky container wrapper
+# Easy way to install software - Tykky container wrapper {.title}

 # Containers in a nutshell
 - Containers are a way to package software with its dependencies (libraries, etc)
 - Popular container engines include Docker, Apptainer/Singularity, Shifter
 - Apptainer is the most popular in HPC environments
   - Apptainer can run most Docker containers

 # Container benefits: Ease of installation
 - Easy installation of complex software packages